davidhodge931/ggblanket/README.md

 5.  provides an additional `facet2` argument to facet in a grid
 6.  provides prefixed arguments to help find arguments
 7.  uses nice numeric/date default scales.
-8.  supports quick theme adjustments via `gg_theme` function
+8.  provides a `theme` argument for customisation.
+9.  provides a `gg_theme` function to create a quick theme.
-9.  arranges horizontal plot labels to be in correct order
+10. arranges horizontal plot labels to be in correct order
-10. converts unspecified titles to `snakecase::to_sentence`
+11. converts unspecified titles to `snakecase::to_sentence`
-11. provides a `gg_blank` function for extra flexibility
+12. provides a `gg_blank` function for extra flexibility
-12. supports nice `plotly::ggplotly` tooltips
+13. supports nice `plotly::ggplotly` tooltips
-13. provides access to all other `geom_*` arguments via `...`
+14. provides access to all other `geom_*` arguments via `...`
-14. is useful for creating customised functions with your own defaults
+15. is useful for creating customised functions with your own defaults

 If you would like to show your appreciation for {ggblanket}, you can give this repository a star, or even